Hi and thanks for visiting.

 As a philosopher, Brandt seeks contact with people interested in extending our understanding of the Cyberspace.
 His speciality is ICT ethics focused on autonomy and futureology, primarily via General Systems Theory.
 He is the creator of Integrated Domain Theory.

-As a computer scientist, Brandt specialises in Web Analytics and technical services in Drupal and WordPress.
+As a computer scientist, Brandt specialises in Web Analytics, ICT ethics and XML Dialects.

 This site contains a range of material, which Brandt hopes is of interest to you.

 Brandt Dainow writes for the business community on issues relating to web analytics, digital marketing and search engine optimisation.
 Brandt’s aim is to provide actionable information founded on common sense and a deep regard for the bottom line.

 Brandt also writes about Cyberspace from a philosophical perspective.
 His aim is to develop philosophical insights which can underpin society’s thinking about the web, cyberspace and all things digital.